Tarapacá campaign

-The Tarapacá campaign is a short stage of the War of the Pacific developed in the last months of 1879, after the Chileans won definitive naval superiority at Angamos, and takes its name from the region where it was fought.
+The Tarapacá campaign was a short stage of the War of the Pacific in the last months of 1879, after the Chileans won definitive naval superiority at Angamos.
+It took its name from the region where it was fought.

 After Angamos, the Chilean government began the preparations for an invasion of the Tarapacá Department, a Peruvian territory rich in nitrates and whose exploitation quarrel began the war.
-On its favour, Chile had the advantage of mobility, since the Allies could only move supplies and troops by land.
+In its favour, Chile had the advantage of mobility, since the Allies could only move supplies and troops by land.
 Along this campaign both armies had to endure the difficulties of fighting across the desert.

 For the Chileans, the goal of the Tarapacá campaign was to secure the department and to hold it as ransom until war reparations were paid once the war ended.